callawaycloud/apex-rest-route/README.md

 ### Returning non-json

-By default anything your return from the `doX` methods will be serialized to JSON.
+By default anything your return from the `doGet()|doPost()|...` methods will be serialized to JSON.
 However, if you need to respond with another format, you can set `this.response` directly and return `null`:

 ``` java
 protected override Object doGet() {